 The Recommended associations panel will open by default if any tables are present.
-It can be closed by and re-opened by clicking on the .
+It can be closed by and re-opened by clicking on the $\mathscr{K}$ .

-If the panel is closed and recommendations exists, you will see a badge on top of the showing the number of recommendations.
+If the panel is closed and recommendations exist, you will see a badge on top of the \\ showing the number of recommendations.